fstephany/hello-pharo/README.md

 * Use version number.
 Right now we use the `master` branch of the project but we really should move to a more robust way to release.
-* Provide a "bootstrap" script that performs the steps described in the quick install section.
+* Provide a "bootstrap" script that performs the steps 2 and 3 of the quick install section.
 * Be able the choose the branch from which to deploy (currently `master` is always used)